Membrane broadcasting tutorial

 The fact that the configuration of a pipeline, which performs relatively complex processing, consists of just two elements, proves the power of bins.
 Feel free to stop for a moment and read about them if you haven't done it yet.

-The final thing that is done in the handle_init/1 callback's implementation is returning the desired actions: lib/rtmp_to_hls/pipeline.ex
+The final thing that is done in the handle_init/2 callback's implementation is returning the pipeline structure through the :spec action: lib/rtmp_to_hls/pipeline.ex

 Starting the pipeline